The Joker's Millions: Plot

 At the funeral of "King" Barlowe, a criminal racketeer and a major rival of the Joker, the Joker is surprised to learn that Barlowe's will leaves him millions of dollars.
 With his newfound fortune, the Joker decides to retire from crime and finally live the fine life he's always secretly desired for himself.
-He spends his new wealth quickly, believing that there's plenty left - only to discover that Barlow has had the last laugh; the "money" is all counterfeit.
+He spends his new wealth quickly, believing that there's plenty left – only to discover that Barlow has had the last laugh; the "money" is all counterfeit.
 He then receives a visit from the IRS, which has assessed an inheritance tax based on the total amount of the supposed fortune.

 The Joker is torn between reporting the inheritance as counterfeit in order to avoid the tax liability (thus becoming a laughing-stock in the Gotham City underworld for admitting that Barlowe had tricked him), going to jail for tax evasion (which would be equally humiliating), or returning to crime until he can pay the tax and protect his reputation.
 The Joker chooses the third option, yet he decides to commit normal, "un-Jokerish" crimes as secretly as possible and without his usual calling card flourishes, figuring that no one would ever suspect him of such pedestrian affairs.
 First, he breaks into a bank safe, but "fate's invisible hand plays strange tricks" as the wind blows a movie theater's banner onto the bank that the Joker just robbed, making it look like a Joker crime.
-After discovering that the Joker's money is counterfeit, Batman and Robin realize the opportunity: they can have Joker arrested and imprisoned instead of allowing him to claim insanity and thus get sent to Arkham Asylum.
+After discovering that the Joker's money is counterfeit, Batman and Robin realize the opportunity: they can have Joker arrested and imprisoned instead of allowing him to plead insanity and thus get sent to Arkham Asylum.

 When the Joker performs a stick-up at the Gotham Opera House dressed in a trench coat and slouch hat, Batman is able to guess that the Joker was behind it and burns the theater's tickets to I Pagliacci to make it, too, look like a Joker crime.
 A similar deduction occurs after the Joker tries robbing the Gotham Zoo.
 Batman pretends to have been subdued and locked in the zoo's bat cage by the Joker.
 Unable to resist a chance to satisfy his massive ego, the Clown Prince of Crime boasts to an underworld friend that he had robbed the zoo for the sole purpose of humiliating Batman.
 However, the underworld friend was actually Batman in disguise, and with a recording of the Joker's confession that Batman made, the Joker is promptly arrested.